Collectors have made the Swallows one of the most beloved of R&B groups. Their haunting ballads and risqué up-tempo novelties are perennial favorites.

 In February 1953, the rigors of traveling were impressed on the Swallows: while going through Lancaster, Pennsylvania, they were in an auto accident.
 Taken to the hospital with minor injuries, they ended up entertaining other patients while waiting for their car to be fixed.

-The Swallows' last King session was held in New York on March 20, 1953.
+Immediately following that engagement, the Swallows' last King session was held in New York on March 20, 1953.
 They went out with four more songs: "Pleading Blues" (led by Money Johnson), "I'll Be Waiting" (Eddie Rich), "Bicycle Tillie" (Bunky Mack), and "It Feels So Good" (Money Johnson). ["Bicycle Tillie" had originally been done as "My Bicycle Tillie" by the Cats 'N Jammer Three in 1947; it was re-done the following year (as "Gonna Ride Tillie Tonight") by, amazingly, the 4 Tunes.]
 By this time, Irving Turner had rejoined the group (although as bassist, not as a singing member), replacing Herman Williams.
 Eddie Rich, Bunky Mack, Earl Hurley, and Money Johnson.

 That same month, King released "Our Love Is Dying," backed with "Laugh (Though You Want To Cry)" (a tune partially written by Ivory Joe Hunter).
 Once again, both sides of the record were by Junior Denby and the studio group; once again they were credited to the "Swallows."
 They were reviewed on March 28 (with "Laugh" receiving an "excellent").
 Other reviews that week went to Sax Kari's "Daughter (That's Your Red Wagon)" and Benny Brown's "Pappa" (both answers to Ruth Brown's "(Mama) He Treats Your Daughter Mean"), Roy Brown's "Grandpa Stole My Baby," and Carmen Taylor's "I'm Comin' Back To You."